-Get out your calendars: Your guide to the best summer concerts of 2015 has arrived.
-Here, our picks for the best warm-weather gigs, including summer concert series, free shows, jazz concerts, festivals and more.
-Plus, check out our full summer concert calendars, the best outdoor venues and slide shows of music events and festivals.
+Get out your calendars: Your guide to the best summer concerts of 2016 has arrived.
+Here, our picks for the best warm-weather gigs, including summer concert series, free shows, summer music festivals and more.
+Make sure to check out our monthly concert calendars, too, for shows in outdoor venues, clubs and theaters.

-RECOMMENDED: Your guide to summer in Los Angeles
+RECOMMENDED: Full guide to things to do in the summer in Los Angeles

 Free summer concert series in LA